Château L’Evangile 2017

 Other Vintages We Offer:

-• Domaine: Château L'Evangile
+• Domaine: Château l'Evangile

 • Appellation: Pomerol

-• Grape Varietals: 80-90% Merlot, 10-20% Cabernet Franc
+• Varietal: Varietals: 80-90% Merlot, 10-20% Cabernet Franc

 Saskia de Rothschild is the intuitive and sharp manager of the incomparable Pomerol estate, Château L’Évangile and the First Growth Château Lafite Rothschild.
 She describes Château L’Évangile as “… a house in Bordeaux situated on the famed plateau of Pomerol.
 It is at the heart of this natural laboratory that the earth and the heavens bring new lessons for each vintage.”
 The grand vin of Château L’Evangile is considered one of the finest offerings of this Right Bank appellation, held in esteem after some top tier estates like Château Vieux Château Certan and Château Pétrus.
 The wine is remarkably consistent, and fabulous vintages occurred even after the devastating frosts in 1956.